zingolabs/darksidewalletd-datasets/sfoe/README.md

 - `testStartHeight`: this is the height at which SFoE concretely starts.
 This is the first block that contains a transaction for the "user wallet".
 - `fillerBlockCount` filler blocks: These are blocks that contain shielded ouputs that don't belong to the user wallet and that the wallet will have to handle anyway.
 - `testEndHeight` height.

+When running `generate_sfoe.py` the script will:
+1. Make sure that your Zcashd regtest ready on zero blocks
+2. Generate account 0 and a new address on you node (miner)
+3. Generate the first 100 blocks, to have a matured coinbase that you can shield.
+4. Shield the mature coinbases in 100 subsequent blocks
+5. Define SFoE starting at the corresponding height (around block 202)
+6. send the first z_sendmany with 10 unspent commitments for User wallet and 2 filler outputs for filler wallet
+7. start generating filler blocks (1000).
+Each fille block has 2 transactions + the coinbase.
+It takes around 10 seconds for a docker Zcashd to generate a Tx.
+8. Generate a transaction with 2 unspent note commitments for user wallet (around block `start + filler_count`)
+9. Generate a block for that transaction.
+10. Wrap the test and inform the start, end and length of the test.